lPen88/tesi/tesi.md

 Also part of the IBM Granite suite are the TSPulse models, ultra-compact pre-trained models developed for tasks such as classification, anomaly detection, imputation, and similarity search in multivariate time-series.
 Their main strength comes from their very limited size, totaling at 1 milion parameters, compared to other multivariate time-series analysis models such as Google's TimesFM (200M parameters) [], Amazon's Chronos models (20M for the smallest) [] and even Lag-LLaMA (2.49M) [], allowing these models to perform GPU-free inference.

 Like TTMs, TSPulse is also built on top of the TSMixer architecture, while also introducing several enhancements.
-* **Dual-space masked reconstruction strategy**: masked inputs are simultaneously reconstructed in both time and frequency (FFT) domains, leveraging the intuition that certain patterns are easier to detect in the time domain  while others are more salient in the frequency domain.
+* **Dual-space masked reconstruction strategy**: masked inputs are simultaneously reconstructed in both time and frequency domains, leveraging the intuition that certain patterns are easier to detect in the time domain  while others are more salient in the frequency domain.
 By learning to mix, attend and reconstruct across both spaces, TSPulse builds richer and robust representations.
 * **dual-embedding disentanglement**: TSPulse generates two types of embeddings during pre-training, that is detailed embeddings for fine-grained analysis, and high-level semantic embeddings for broader task understanding.
 By capturing both levels of information during pre-training, TSPulse enables faster and more robust generalization across tasks.
-* **hybrid masking pre-train strategy**: by combining point-wise and block-wise masking with varying ratios per sample.
-This enables the model to reconstruct irregular masking structures, mimicking realistic scenarios.
+* **hybrid masking pre-train strategy**: by combining point-wise and block-wise masking with varying ratios per sample, the model is able to reconstruct irregular masking structures, mimicking realistic scenarios.

 [MORE SHIT]